- Who majors in IdLS?

 Humanties and Social Sciences

-I am trying to enroll in a GSCI course and I am getting a messaging saying I do not meet the pre-requisite, why it this?
+I am trying to enroll in a ISCI course and I am getting a message saying I do not meet the pre-requisite, what is the issue?

-The GSCI courses are Co-requisite classes and need to be enrolled in together, i.e. 161-162.
-The courses need to be placed in your basket together and you will need to complete the enrollment process at the same time with both courses.
-The other problem may be that the course is closed to only Roop Learning Community students.
-Please read all notes associated with the course prior to attempting to enroll.
+The ISCI courses are specific to IdLS students and if you ahve recently declared it may be that your declaration form has not processed through the Registrar's office.
+Check your MyMadison account under Student Center, My Major/Program to see if your major is listed as IdLS.
+If not please notify our office for override.
+Another issue can be that a particular section of the class is specfic to a group of students.
+Read all information posted about the class prior to attempting to enroll.
+If the course is listed for a Learning Community and you are not part of that community, you will be unable to enroll in that section.
 Other reasons you may be having problems is that you will exceed you credit hour limit, you have a hold on your account, your declaration of major has not yet been processed or the course is full.
-Please contact the Registrar’s office if you feel none of these issues relates to your problem.
+Please contact the Registrar's office if you feel none of these issues relates to your problem.

 What if I want to take a summer class at a community college?

-Taking a course at a community college over the summer is a possibility; however it requires prior authorization for the IdLS director.
+Taking a course at a community college over the summer is a possibility; however it requires prior authorization from the IdLS director and the Registrar.
 A permission form must be completed and presented along with the course description to the IdLS office prior to taking the course, for approval.
 There is a list of courses equivalents at Virginia community colleges, on the IdLS website.

 How can I know if I am on track to graduate?

-In order to follow your progress and know if you are on track to graduation, you may use the IdLS graduation checklist (HUM/SS, M/S/T, MIED).
-By marking off the courses you have completed you will be able to watch your progress as you go along.
+In order to follow your progress and know if you are on track for graduation, you should meet with your IdLS advisor and use the IdLS graduation checklist (HUM/SS, M/S/T, MIED).
+By marking off the courses you have successfully completed you will be able to manage your progress as you go along.

 Where do I start if I transfer in with an Associate's Degree?
 Will my Gen. Eds. be waived?

-Students coming in with transfer credit, including an Associate's Degree, will begin by declaring the IdLS major and apply to the College of Education where they may be placed on a waiting list for entry into their Education program of choice.
+Students coming in with transfer credit, including an Associate's Degree, should meet with an IdLS advisor right away in order to have their transcript/transfer credit evaluated.
+Not all transfer credit is the same.
+Students will declare the IdLS major and apply to the College of Education where they may be placed on a waiting list for entry into their Education program of choice.
 Students will also need to take Math 107.
 Transfer credit will be reviewed and the need for other IdLS specific courses will be determined.
-Students transferring from BRCC, LFCC and PVCC under the RTEA agreement should review the agreement at www.jmu.edu/coe/esc

 Does IdLS have study abroad programs?